On this page

 Options:

-Reading a Q-Q plot: points that hug the dashed line indicate normality.
+Reading a Q-Q plot: points that hug the line indicate the reference distribution fits.
 Systematic deviations tell you how the data differs: an S-shaped curve suggests heavy or light tails, points curving away at one end indicate skewness, and a few stray points at the extremes are outliers.
 This is often more useful than a normality test for understanding how your data departs from normality, not just whether it does.

 Violin plot